cdonahu/st558-project2/socmed.md

     ##   18 predictor
     ##
     ## Pre-processing: centered (18), scaled (18)
-    ## Resampling: Cross-Validated (3 fold)
+    ## Resampling: Cross-Validated (2 fold)
-    ## Summary of sample sizes: 1084, 1086, 1086
+    ## Summary of sample sizes: 814, 814
     ## Resampling results:
     ##
     ##   RMSE      Rsquared    MAE
-    ##   5850.876  0.01376713  2692.263
+    ##   5869.703  0.01545385  2676.44
     ##
     ## Tuning parameter 'intercept' was held constant at a value of TRUE

-The next multiple regresson model includes a smaller subset of variables that we think would be important.
+The next multiple regresson model is a little more simplified and includes a smaller subset of variables that we think would be important.

 ``` r
 smallFit <- train(shares ~ n_tokens_content + num_hrefs + num_self_hrefs +